-Feelings of depression and binge eating go hand in hand in teen girlsDecember 13th, 2011 in Health
+Feelings of depression and binge eating go hand in hand in teen girlsDecember 13, 2011 By Laura Kennedy in Medicine & Health / Health

 Teenage girls who feel depressed are twice as likely to start binge eating as other girls are, according to a new nationwide study.
 The reverse is also true: Girls who engage in regular binge eating have double the normal risk of symptoms of depression.